toamitkumar/blog-post/content/post/2022-02-02-devops-operations-in-bank.md

 - **Operations - keep the lights ON aka DevOps**: Traditionally, financial services have a dedicated operations team.
 Following DevOps principle, we followed -- _You build it, you run it!_
 ---

-_**Disclaimer: the scope of this article is limited to System & Application Operations and not all aspects of Operations in a Bank - a much broader subject, to be covered in future.**_
+_**Disclaimer: the scope of this article is limited to System & Application Operations and not all aspects of Operations in a Bank - a much broader subject, to be covered in the future.**_

 ---